shopware/frontends/packages/nuxt3-module/README.md

 You can use Nuxt config to set the default API call headers.
 More about Nuxt configuration can be found [HERE](https://nuxt.com/docs/getting-started/configuration).

+> **_NOTE:_** By default, the values in `runtimeConfig` are only available on the server-side.
+However, keys within `runtimeConfig.public` are also accessible on the client-side.
+[MORE](https://nuxt.com/docs/getting-started/configuration#environment-variables-and-private-tokens)

 ```json
 {
   "runtimeConfig": {